mastrodim/multicast-delay/README.md

 There, the .csv files can be uploaded and by running the notebook commands, the data will be analyzed and the results will be presented in a graphic format.

+## Notes

+A video explaining the research project can be found in the following link: https://www.youtube.com/watch?v=VuEi0e0Ybbk

 ## References